AyushiSahai/Disaster-Alert-System/README.md

 ---

-# 📖 Overview
+## 📖 Overview

-Weather Disaster Alert System is a backend-focused cloud application that combines user authentication, cloud storage, weather data retrieval, and automated notifications.
+Weather Disaster Alert System is a backend-focused web application built with Node.js, Express.js, AWS, and the OpenWeatherMap API.

-The application allows users to register, wait for administrator approval, log in, and request weather information for a city.
-When rainfall or wind speed exceeds predefined thresholds, the system automatically publishes an alert through Amazon SNS, delivering an email notification.
+The application enables approved users to check weather conditions for a selected city.
+It retrieves live weather data, evaluates rainfall and wind speed against predefined thresholds, and sends email notifications through Amazon SNS when alert conditions are met.

-The project was built to gain practical experience integrating multiple AWS services into a single backend application.
+User information is stored in Amazon DynamoDB, while signup data is archived in Amazon S3.
 ---
 ## 🎯 Why I Built This

-I built this project to gain practical experience integrating multiple AWS services into a single backend application.
-Instead of exploring each service independently, I wanted to combine user authentication, cloud storage, weather data retrieval, and automated notifications into one workflow.
+I built this project to gain hands-on experience developing a backend application that integrates multiple AWS services.

-Building this project also helped me understand how a backend application can interact with external APIs and AWS services to process data and automate actions.
+Instead of learning services like Amazon DynamoDB, Amazon S3, and Amazon SNS individually, I wanted to understand how they work together in a complete application alongside user authentication and an external weather API.

 ---
 ## 📝 How It Works